fractaledmind/alfred_zotquery/README.md

 ### REQUIREMENTS ###

+When you first download the workflow, you will need to run `z:cache` first to cache your Zotero data before you attempt any queries.
+All of the queries query the JSON cache and not your Zotero data directly (for speed reasons) and the cache auto-updates after every query, but the first time out of the box requires a manual caching.
+(Note also that you can always force update the cache with the `z:cache` command, which may be helpful if you've added items to Zotero since your last query.)

-This workflow utilizes the Zotero API to export citations of chosen items.
+**ALSO**, this workflow utilizes the Zotero API to export citations of chosen items.
 In order for the user to utilize these functions, you must have and set up a Zotero private key.
 To do so, the user must sign into their Zotero account at [zotero.org](www.zotero.org) and go to the "Feeds/API" tab.
 Here you will find something like so:

 ![The API tab](/screenshots/Zotero___Settings___Feeds_API.png)